xhumiq/jitsi/VideoMixer.md

 Instead of modifying the Jitsi architecture to use MCU, we will use a combination of both.
-If we can introduce a silent participant in each meeting, we will have a way to siphon participant streams via a program that runs in the cloud with guaranteed high bandwidth and merge them together into a single video stream.
+If we can introduce a silent participant in each meeting, we will have a way to siphon participant streams via a program that runs in the cloud with guaranteed high bandwidth resources and merge them together into a single composite video stream.
 This allows us to use the flexibility of SFU to decide and manage which streams each participant are allowed to see.

 ![Jitsi with MCU – Gallery as a participant](./images/Jitsi_MCU.png)